Lennix/HappyAuction/readme.txt

 - haStashSelect(column, row, bag) -> status
     Selects the current stash item given a column, row, and bag index.
-This is a manual alternative to haStashNext() which also affects current stash position.
-For example haStashSelect(1,1,2) will cause haStashNext() to begin at bag 2.
+This is a manual alternative to haStashIterate() which also affects current stash position.
+For example haStashSelect(1,1,2) will cause haStashIterate() to begin at bag 2.
     NOTE: D3 window must be in the foreground to use this function.
-    - column:   column index of item to select. range: 1-7
+    - column:   column index of stash item to select. range: 1-7
-    - row:      row index of item to select. range: 1-10
+    - row:      row index of stash item to select. range: 1-10
-    - bag:      bag index of item to select. range: 1-3
+    - bag:      bag index of stash item to select. range: 1-3
     - status:   true if successful